Cognitive Training for People With HIV-Associated Neurocognitive Disorder

 Contagion®: Can you summarize the data presented at ANAC 2019?

 Cody: First, we're talking about cognitive training, the different types of cognitive training that's been shown to be effective in people living with HIV.
 Cognitive training goes all the way back to the largest study in older adults called the active study.
 And in that study, cognitive training has been shown to improve not just cognitive function in older adults, but also has been transferring to everyday functioning improvements, like driving.
-And also it has shown to be effective in improving depression, quality of life, health related factors, psychological outcomes, so there's a lot of cognitive as well as non-cognitive games with cognitive training.
+And also it has shown to be effective in improving depression, quality of life, health related factors, psychological outcomes, so there's a lot of cognitive as well as non-cognitive gains with cognitive training.
 And the particular cognitive training we're going to be focusing on is speed of processing training.
 And so speed of processing is the rate at which you can process information once it's presented to you visually.
 And we're talking about speed of processing training and how it's been used in people with HIV.

 There are a few pilot studies done by Dr. David E. Vance and it has shown that speed of processing has been effective in improving the speed of processing ability in people living with HIV.